nightscout/cgm-remote-monitor/README.md

 the data becomes available.
 The data is then displayed graphically and blood glucose values are predicted 0.5 hours ahead using a autoregressive second order model.
-Alarms are generated for high and low values, which can be cleared by any watcher of the data.
+Alarms are generated for high and low values, which can be cleared by any watcher of the data .

 Community maintained fork of the
 [original cgm-remote-monitor](https://github.com/rnpenguin/cgm-remote-monitor).